 Stage 4: Delight

-Once the initial excitement wears off with your brand, the Delight stage is where you go the extra mile to keep the positive relationship going.
+Once the initial excitement wears off with your brand, the Delight stage is where you go the extra mile to maintain the positive relationship.
 Here, you’re working to strengthen your customer bonds into long-term relationships and prime them to refer more business to you.
 It’s an opportunity to share upsell and cross-sell offers with existing customers and to remind them why they picked your brand in the first place.

-According to Astute Solutions, “Attracting a new customer is six to seven times more expensive than keeping an existing one,” so if a customer has made it all the way to the Delight stage, it’s incredibly valuable to your business to keep them coming back.
+According to Astute Solutions, “Attracting a new customer is six to seven times more expensive than keeping an existing one,” so if a customer has made it all the way to the Delight stage, it’s incredibly valuable for your business to keep them coming back.
+By looking back at your source UTMs you can custom tailor content for all of your customers in the delight phase?

 Determining your success in the Delight stage is all about tracking conversions on upsells, cross-sells and higher-end products.
 If you offer a tiered online product, are you keeping track of which customers are upgrading?
 For both online and physical products and services, have they recently purchased more items from you?